jim-schwoebel/allie/README.md

 1. add in default_augmenters / get live into Allie
 2. add in default_cleaners / get live into Allie
 5. add in all model loaders from the model trainers
-6. test and validate model compression works for all training scripts / can load compressed models and make predictions (w/ production)
 7. create docker containers for production for any arbitrary data type
 8. add notion of "tabular" data instead of .CSV to tie to audio, video, and image data (e.g. for loading datasets) - as laid out in the [d3m-schema](https://github.com/mitll/d3m-schema/blob/master/documentation/datasetSchema.md#case-2)
 9. tie new datasets with SurveyLex product / CLI interface with downloads